Ceremony Templates

 Sections · all editable, all skippable

-- 1Opening prayer
+- 2Welcome and opening prayer

-- 2Scripture reading
+- 6Scripture reading

-- 3Psalm or hymn
+- 13Closing song or hymn

 Song suggestions